databases-dundee/lab_activities/docs/summerschool-lab-1.md

 On the left, in the 'HTML' window, you'll see some text I've written for a blog website with a post.
 On the right, you can see what this would look like in a web browser - it's a bit of a mess!
 All the text is clumped together and really doesn't have any structure.

 I'd like you to use the HTML elements I just talked about to give this some correct structure.
+There is no **absolutely correct** way of doing this, but you should think about which of the elements I talked about earlier would be best for the different bits of text.

 ### Headings
 Headings can go from h1 to h6, and are mostly used for introducing new sections of text.